User Experience is a person’s perceptions and responses resulting from the use and/or anticipated use of a product, system or service.

-The “why”s have to be documented in such a way that, to anyone who asks, we can explain exactly the reasons for designing the product, and for designing it specifically in the way we did.
+The “why”s have to be documented in such a way that, to anyone who asks, the team can explain exactly the reasons for designing the product, and for designing it specifically in the way they did.

 The “Why” should be the driving force of the product.
 It is what gives it a meaning, a story, a theme.

-User research is our starting point for a project.
-It teaches us about the users, their behavior, goals, motivations, and needs.
+User research serves as the starting point for a project, as it provides insights into the users, their behavior, goals, motivations, and needs.

-It also shows us how they currently navigate our system, where they encounter problems and, most importantly, how they feel when interacting with our product.
+Additionally, it reveals how they currently navigate the system, where they encounter problems, and, most importantly, how they feel when interacting with the product.

-A persona is not the customers we want.
-It’s the customers we have, or the customer who’s out there waiting to be picked-up.
+A persona is not the customers the team wants.
+It’s the customers they have, or the customer who’s out there waiting to be picked-up.

 Personas are fictional, but they represent a selection of the real-life audience and its behaviors.
-We build user personas for qualitative and, to some degree, quantitative user research.
+The team builds user personas for qualitative and, to some degree, quantitative user research.